Family Violence Against Men

 - feelings of shame – many men may feel ashamed that they have been ‘overpowered’ by their partner.

 - religious beliefs about marriage – parties to a violent relationship may feel that they cannot leave the relationship due to their religious views.

 - lack of social supports – male victims of family violence may feel that their friends and family won’t believe that they are the victim of family violence.

 - hope that the situation will improve – many victims may hope that their abusive partner will change.

 What The Courts Can Do

-The Family Courts also have the power to make orders for the personal protection of persons involved in family law proceedings, including male victims of family violence.
+The FCFCA also has the power to make orders for the personal protection of persons involved in family law proceedings, including male victims of family violence.